monasca/monasca-docker/README.md

 - Currently using a community devstack container and creating the mini-mon keystone user on the agent startup.

 # Todo
+- Setup a devstack docker image which is all ready to go, the community one just takes to long to get going.
 - Setup the ui
 - Many containers should be changed to log to console rather than a log file
   - notification